Hilary Duff: Achievements

-In March 2025, Billboard ranked Duff at number 73 on its "Top 100 Women Artists of the 21st Century" list.
+In March 2025, Billboard ranked Duff at No. 73 on its "Top 100 Women Artists of the 21st Century" list.
 Among her various accolades, Duff has received seven Nickelodeon Kids' Choice Awards, four Teen Choice Awards, and two Young Artist Awards.
-She has also been nominated for two People's Choice Awards and an MTV Video Music Award.
+She has been nominated for two People's Choice Awards and an MTV Video Music Award.
+In 2026, Duff achieved her first No. 1 album in Australia with Luck… Or Something, marking the first chart-topping release of her career in the country and her first album in over a decade.